RomanKhundadze/WAYL/README.md

    - **ClientID** and **ClientSecret**: Obtain these from the [Spotify Developer Dashboard](https://developer.spotify.com/).
    - **Port**: Choose a port number (e.g., `8080`).

 4. **Second Launch**:
-   Run the application again to start the server.
+   Launch the application again.
+Open your browser and go to `http://localhost:PORT/` (replace `PORT` with the port number you configured).
+   You will be redirected to a login screen where you need to log in with your Spotify account.
+   After a successful login, you will be redirected to `http://localhost:PORT/playback`, where the currently playing music will be displayed.

 ## Usage